srs4929/RESQURE-OOP-PROJECT-2-1-/README.md

 7. **Run the Application**:
    - After setting up the database and modifying the credentials, run the application.
-   - For running the chat application, first run the chat server and then login to Admin Help Section and Client help section.
+   - For running the chat application, first run the chat server and then run the Admin Help Section and Client help section.